-Agave geminiflora is a somewhat rare agave plant species which hails from a very limited area north of Ocotillo, Mexico, in the state of Nayarit.
+Agave geminiflora is a somewhat rare agave plant species that hails from a very limited area north of Ocotillo, Mexico, in the Mexican state of Nayarit.

-This interesting dwarf agave in its native habitat grows in oak woodlands, and sparsely amid the grasses on rocky ground or in rocky arroyos in this area.
+This interesting dwarf agave species in its native habitat grows in oak woodlands from about 3000-700 feet, and sparsely amid the grasses on rocky ground or in rocky arroyos in this area.

 The climate in Nayarit is quite mild and the area experiences about 40″ inches of rainfall during the summer, autumn, and winter.
 The springtime is dry.